-Mathematics at Advanced Level is interesting and enjoyable.
-People like the challenge that mathematics offers, its clarity, and the fact that you know when you are right.
-Solving a problem is both exciting and satisfying.
+Mathematics at International Advanced Level (IAL) is both challenging and enjoyable.
 Mathematics develops key employability skills such as problem solving, logical reasoning, communication and resilience, whilst providing you with an increased knowledge and understanding of mathematical techniques and their applications.
-It also supports the study of other A Levels subjects and provides excellent preparation for a wide range of university courses such as social sciences, engineering, sciences and of course mathematics.
+It also supports the study of other IAL subjects and provides excellent preparation for a wide range of university courses such as social sciences, engineering, sciences and of course mathematics.